 - BITH 677 or 679 Seminary in Historical theology

 - BITH Elective

 Capstone Elements (0 credits)

-The Early Christianity concentration focuses on the History of Christianity from the post-Apostolic era to the Byzantine period and the rise of Islam (that is, roughly from the second century into the eighth).
-The program works in close cooperation with The Wheaton Center for Early Studies and has built on the strength of Wheaton College’s faculty in the field of Patristics and historical theology, including the development of doctrine, and research on the social, religious, and material cultures within which early Christianity rose.
-The Wheaton MA in History of Christianity is also set apart because of the unique opportunities to engage in research in primary documents through The Center for Early Christian Studies and in field-archaeology through the Leon Levy excavation in Ashkelon, Israel.
+The Early Christianity emphasis focuses on the History of Christianity from the post-Apostolic era to the Byzantine period and the rise of Islam (that is, roughly from the second century into the eighth).
+The program works in close cooperation with The Wheaton Center for Early Christian Studies and has built on the strength of Wheaton College’s faculty in the field of Patristics and historical theology, including the development of doctrine and research on the social, religious, and material cultures within which early Christianity rose.
+The Wheaton M.A. in History of Christianity is also set apart because of the unique opportunities to engage in research in primary documents through The Wheaton Center for Early Christian Studies and in field-archaeology through excavation in Tel Shimron, Israel.

-The Modern Christianity concentration focuses on the History of Christianity from the post-Reformation era to the present (that is, roughly from the seventeenth century into the twenty-first century).
-In recent decades the program has built on its traditional strength in American and British church history to embrace the burgeoning new field of World Christianity with its emphasis on modern Christianity in Asia, Africa, and Latin America.
+The Modern Christianity emphasis focuses on the History of Christianity from the post-Reformation era to the present (that is, roughly from the seventeenth century into the twenty-first century).
+In recent decades the program has built on its traditional strengths in American and British church history to embrace the burgeoning field of World Christianity with its emphasis on modern Christianity in Asia, Africa, and Latin America.
 Unique primary source manuscripts housed at the Billy Graham Center Archives, the Wade Center, and the Wheaton College Archives make the Wheaton College Graduate School a particularly rich place to study the Modern History of Christianity at an advanced level.